gebrkn/chartreux/misc/README.md

 Try this:

-@quote ex1
+@quote example
     @if expression
         {variable}
     @end
-@end ex1
+@end example
 ```

 ### include

-Includes another template.
+`@include path` includes another template.
 The path argument is relative to the current template path:

 ```
 @include ./other-template.cx